On this page you'll find youth-focused resources to help deal with the experience of depression, trauma, grief, and loss.

 2701 St. Lo Drive Baltimore MD 21213

-Diamonds On The Rise is 501c3 youth development organization located in Baltimore City.
-We provide youth development enrichment programs and services.
+Diamonds On The Rise (DOTR) is 501c3 youth development organization located in Baltimore City.
+They provide after-school services, summer camp, enrichment services, mentoring, tutoring, and community mental health services to youth and adults,

 Disaster Distress Helpline provides crisis counseling and support to people experiencing emotional distress related to natural or human-caused disasters.
 The Disaster Distress Helpline is a national hotline dedicated to providing year-round immediate crisis counseling for people who are experiencing emotional distress related to any natural or human-caused disaster.
 This toll-free, multilingual, and confidential crisis support service is available to all residents in the United States and its territories.
 Stress, anxiety, and other depression-like symptoms are common reactions after a disaster.